-patch, multiple inheritance, and static typing.
-We refer the reader to [Meyer 1992] for full details on these and other features.
+Other facilities offered by Eiffel but not demonstrated here include dynamic dispatch, multiple inheritance, and static typing.
+We refer the reader to Meyer [1992] for full details on these and other features.

-- 2.2.1 Eiffel as a formal specification language.
-Eiffel is a wide-spectrum language [Meyer 1997; Paige and Ostroff 1999b; 2004] suitable for both programming and lightweight formal specification.
+2.2.1 Eiffel as a Formal Specification Language.
+Eiffel is a wide-spectrum language [Meyer 1997; Paige and Ostroff 1999b, 2004] suitable for both programming and lightweight formal specification.
 It has been designed to support seamless development, where one language is used throughout the development process.
 Eiffel is not a small language, but a subset of it can be identified and applied for formal specification.
-An Eiffel formal specification is written using only the following constructs. - -Classes and class interfaces (containing routine signatures and attributes). - -Local variables of routines. - -Boolean expressions (including agents) - -Routine calls of the form o.f, where o is a variable or attribute, and f a routine. - -Assignment statements in routine bodies. - -Sequential composition of routine calls and assignment statements. - -Preconditions and postconditions of routines, and class invariants.
+An Eiffel formal specification is written using only the following constructs.

+- -Classes and class interfaces (containing routine signatures and attributes). - -Local variables of routines - -Boolean expressions (including agents) - -Routine calls of the form o.f, where o is a variable or attribute, and f a routine - -Assignment statements in routine bodies - -Sequential composition of routine calls and assignment statements - -Preconditions and postconditions of routines, and class invariants